guanw/InterviewMate-Chrome-Extension/README.md

 1. Install the extension in Chrome (Developer mode)
 2. Start the InterviewMate app
-3. Navigate to a LeetCode problem
+3. Navigate to a Interview problem
 4. Use the extension popup to extract and send data

 ### Debugging

-1. Open Chrome DevTools on the LeetCode page
+1. Open Chrome DevTools on the Interview page
 2. Check the Console for content script logs
 3. Open `chrome://extensions/` and click "background page" for background script logs